What Is a Fiscal Year?

-The key thing to remember is that a fiscal year doesn't necessarily correspond with the calendar year.
-Although it may not seem like very important, when a company starts its fiscal year can have an impact on its fundamental analysis.
+It’s important to remember that a fiscal year doesn't necessarily correspond with the calendar year.
+Although it may not seem very important, the start of a company’s fiscal year can have an impact on its fundamental analysis.
 This is especially true of cyclical companies.

-Consider a retailer that has an incredible first quarter.
-An investor may look at that company and think it will probably post even higher earnings during the end of the year, during the holiday season.
-However, if that company started its fiscal year in September, then its first quarter earnings will have already encompassed the higher sales that accompany the holiday shopping season, and the remaining three quarters will most likely be a little lower.
+However, if that company started its fiscal year in September, then its first-quarter earnings will have already encompassed the higher sales that accompany the holiday shopping season – and the remaining three quarters will likely be lower.